Code-Institute-Submissions/MS1-MiracleFromSoul/README.md

 - Wireframe was developed using [Figma](https://www.figma.com/)

-- Wireframe of this single page application can be seen in browser [here](https://www.figma.com/proto/lThdyqeH1xkHiQkp9kkOMN/Miracle-from-Soul?node-id=22%3A17&scaling=min-zoom) or in the documentation folder in this project in .jpg file.
+- Wireframe of this single page application can be seen in the browser [here](https://www.figma.com/proto/lThdyqeH1xkHiQkp9kkOMN/Miracle-from-Soul?node-id=22%3A17&scaling=min-zoom) or in the documentation folder in this project in .jpg file.

 [Top](#table-of-content)